 One of the things I love about my air fryer is that it is so versatile.
 Sure, it makes the best crispy tofu and soy curls, crunchy blow tie chips, and even French fry Po’ boys.
 Air Fryer Edamame changes the playing field plus it’s an easy lunch or dinner!

-You could even make this soy-free by subbing green beans for the edamame.
-Spice them up with a splash of Sriracha or another chili garlic sauce.
+I recommend spicing them up with a splash of Sriracha or another chili garlic sauce.

-Air Fryer Sesame, Ginger and Garlic Edamame
+Sesame, Ginger and Garlic Air Fryer Edamame

 - 16-oz bag frozen whole unshelled edamame